Find Affordable College Courses

 Top 10 Best Fine & Studio Arts Bachelor's Degree Schools

-Our analysis found University of Colorado Denver/Anschutz Medical Campus to be the best value school for fine and studio arts students who want to pursue a bachelor’s degree in Colorado.
-CU Anschutz is a fairly large public school located in the city of Denver.
+Our 2023 rankings named University of Colorado Denver/Anschutz Medical Campus the best value school in Colorado for fine and studio arts students working on their bachelor’s degree.
+CU Anschutz is a very large public school located in the large city of Denver.

 The average tuition and fees for an in-state undergraduate at CU Anschutz are $9,384 a year.
 Fine Arts majors at CU Anschutz take out an average of $28,821 in student loans while working on their Bachelor's Degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $244.